Move Beyond Recurring Fights with The Fill-in-the-Pattern Couples Exercise

 • responding differently instead of reacting automatically

-Couples conflict resolution therapy and marriage counseling often focus on helping partners develop new skills so they can interrupt the cycle and create a deeper understanding of each other.
+Couples conflict resolution therapy, premarital counseling. and marriage counseling often focus on helping partners develop new skills so they can interrupt the cycle and create a deeper understanding of each other.

 Why do small things turn into big fights?